Books: by Title | by Author | by Subject | Videos | Events

 Western New York 101: The 101 Greatest Moments in Buffalo History

-Dan Murphy set out to identify the region's pivotal moments in time, from the formation of the Five Nations Confederacy in 1451 -- one of the first representative democracies in history -- to the Goo Goo Dolls rocking at Niagara Square in 2004.
-From the Pan-American Exposition and the Super Bowl years, to the opening of the Erie Canal and the daredevils who conquered Niagara Falls, you'll find 101 more reasons to feel proud about Western New York. $14.95
+Author Dan Murphy set out to identify the region's pivotal moments in time, from the formation of the Five Nations Confederacy in 1451 -- one of the first representative democracies in history -- to the Goo Goo Dolls rocking at Niagara Square in 2004.
+From the Pan-American Exposition and the Super Bowl years, to the opening of the Erie Canal and the daredevils who conquered Niagara Falls, you'll find 101 more reasons to feel proud about Western New York. $16.95

 Western New York Wild

-David Lawrence Reade.
+The gorgeous scenery throughout Western New York is revealed in the stunning photography of David Lawrence Reade.
 Pages and pages of full-color beauty are divided into sections called Autumn Splendor, The Wonder of Water, Forest Friends, Wild Gardens, Man In Nature, Forest For the Trees, and Winter White. $19.95

 Westfield

 The town of Westfield was the genesis of Chautauqua County, boasting the county's first permanent settlement (1802), first post office, first school, and first church.
-The book features pioneer portraits, prominent national figures, and landmarks including the Chautauqua Gorge. $19.99
+The book features pioneer portraits, prominent national figures, and landmarks including the Chautauqua Gorge. $21.99

 When a Loved Is Hospitalized...A Family's Guide

 There comes a scary moment when a loved one needs to be taken to the hospial, and all you want is to ensure they receive quality medical care.
-Clinical social workers
+Clinical social workers Michael Caballero and Jolie Giardino not only provide important medical information, but also great tips on self-care and how to effectively advocate for your loved one. $9.95

 Where To Find Birds In Cattaraugus County:

-27 Sites From Allegany State Park To Zoar Valley.
+27 Sites From Allegany State Park To Zoar Valley .
 A thoroughly detailed guide for the birding enthusiast.
 Detailied directions to 27 sites, with ratings for when the viewing is good and when it's best, plus a seasonal abundance chart, listing over than 250 species that can be spotted in the Southwestern New York county.
+Jeffrey M. Reed has created an indispensible guide. $9.95

-White Death: Blizzard of '77 30th Anniversary Edition.
 It was one of the worst blizzards in North American history.
 On January 28, 1977, a hurricane-like force with a frigid twist buried people in their cars and homes, killing thirty and injuring hundreds of others.
 Close to twenty-three years later, Erno Rossi's riveting book is still as gripping as the blizzard itself.
 The book includes 50 photographs that chronicle one of the region's most dramatic historical events. $24.95

 Wilson

 A picturesque lakeshore community goes full circle, from a well-known excursion mecca in the late 1800's -- to a sleepy farming community during the war years -- and then back to a tourist destination in more recent times.
-Through some 200 photographs, witness the transformation and a glimpse of Wilson's beaches and parks, shops and boutiques, harbor activities and speedway races. $19.99
+Through some 200 photographs, witness the transformation and a glimpse of Wilson's beaches and parks, shops and boutiques, harbor activities and speedway races. $21.99

 The World According to Griffin: The End of an Era

-Brian Meyer.
+The controversial 16-year reign of Buffalo mayor Jimmy Griffin is captured in a book of quotations compiled by veteran journalist Brian Meyer,/a>.
 This 117-page book includes hundreds of long-forgotten barbs, put-downs and words of wisdom from one of the most quotable figures in local history. $5.95

 Zany Niagara: The Funny Things People Say About Niagara Falls

 This hilarious book is your passport for an amusing armchair tour that showcases the offbeat side of a world-renowned tourist attraction.
-From Mark Twain's first glimpse of the falls in 1869, to tourists of the 1990's, author
+From Mark Twain's first glimpse of the falls in 1869, to tourists of the 1990's, author Paul Gromosiak recounts unusual historical facts, bizarre incidents and myths. $4.95

 Top of Page